Toby Young: Office for Students

 In January 2018 Young was announced as one of the non-executive members of the board for the new Office for Students (OfS), a body intended to ensure institutions in higher education are accountable.
-The Guardian later revealed that claims (made not by Young himself, but by the Department for Education) about Young's teaching posts at the University of Cambridge and Harvard were misleading as although Young had taught at the universities, he had not been appointed to an academic post.
+The Guardian later revealed that claims by the Department for Education about Young's teaching posts at the University of Cambridge and Harvard were misleading as although Young had taught at the universities, he had not been appointed to an academic post.
 The appointment became the subject of controversy when Twitter posts, described as "misogynistic and homophobic", were uncovered.
 He resigned a week later, stating that his appointment had "become a distraction" counteracting the "vital work" of the OfS.
 Shortly afterwards he resigned also as a Fulbright Commissioner.

 An inquiry was launched shortly after Young's resignation by Peter Riddell, the Commissioner for Public Appointments.
 Riddell said the OfS panel report to ministers about Young "made no mention of Mr Young’s history of controversial comments and use of social media".
 The disquiet which followed "makes a strong case for more extensive due diligence inquiries".